Sri Lanka arrests son of former leader Rajapaksa

 The son, Namal Rajapaksa, who is also a member of parliament, had been questioned by officers from the Financial Crimes Investigations Division investigating some money he had invested in two companies, the lawyer said.

-"He was arrested by police under the anti-money laundering act," lawyer Premanath C. Dolawatta told Reuters.
+"He was arrested by police under the anti-money laundering act.
+He will be produced before a court in a while," lawyer Premanath C. Dolawatta told Reuters.

-He later appeared in court and was remanded for a week, Dolawatta said.

 Neither Namal Rajapaksa nor family members were immediately available for comment but they have in the past all publicly denied wrongdoing.